haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Warlock Spells
 Cantrips (0 Level)
-Chill Touch Eldritch Blast Mage Hand Minor Illusion Poison Spray Prestidigitation True Strike Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 110
+Chill Touch Eldritch Blast Mage Hand Minor Illusion Poison Spray Prestidigitation True Strike

 1st Level
 Charm Person